Structural Complexities of Matching Mechanisms: Outcome-Effect Complexity

-One reason we find \autoref{thrm:gtc-TTC-LB} interesting in this context is that it shows that from a ``global'' perspective, $\TTC$ is just as complex as $\APDA$.
-In particular, the type-to-matching complexity of $f$ exactly equals the memory requirements of an algorithm with the following \emph{two} steps: \begin{enumerate}[label=(\arabic*)] \itemsep0em \item Perform any calculation whatsoever using only $P_{-d}$. \item Calculate the matching $f(P_d,P_{-d})$ using only $P_d$. \end{enumerate} Thus, for $\TTC$, despite the fact that \cite{GonczarowskiHT22} provide an algorithm for the three-step outline with $\widetilde O(n)$ memory, our result \autoref{thrm:gtc-TTC-LB} shows that any algorithm following the two-step outline requires vastly more memory, namely, $\Omega(n^2)$.
-In particular, the ``pointing graph'' at the end of Step (1) above does not contain \emph{nearly} enough information to calculate the rest of the matching.
-Thus, the three-step outline very precisely captures the sense in which $\TTC$ is ``strategically simpler'' than $\APDA$ under the framework of \cite{GonczarowskiHT22}.
+To compare our outcome-effect complexity with the results of \cite{GonczarowskiHT22}, observe that the outcome-effect complexity of any mechanism exactly equals the memory requirements of an algorithm with the following \emph{two} steps: \begin{enumerate}[label=(\arabic*)] \itemsep0em \item Perform any calculation whatsoever using only $P_{-d}$. \item Calculate the entire matching $f(P_d,P_{-d})$ using only $P_d$. \end{enumerate} Thus, outcome-effect complexity is a coarsening of the complexity results proven in \cite{GonczarowskiHT22}, and our lower bound for the outcome-effect complexity of $\TTC$ (\autoref{thrm:gtc-TTC-LB}) shows one way in which the three-step outline for $\TTC$ is tight---the last step~(3) is crucial (and in particular, the ``pointing graph'' in the $\TTC$ algorithm at the end of Step (1) above does not contain \emph{nearly} enough information to calculate the rest of the matching).
+In some sence, \autoref{thrm:gtc-TTC-LB} shows that from a ``global'' perspective, $\TTC$ is just as complex as $\APDA$, and that the three-step outline very precisely captures the sense in which $\TTC$ is ``strategically simpler'' than $\APDA$ under the framework of \cite{GonczarowskiHT22}.

-For our direct purposes, we observe the following corollary of the construction in \cite{GonczarowskiHT22}. \begin{corollary}[Follows from {\cite[Section 5.3]{GonczarowskiHT22}}] The type-to-matching complexity of $\APDA$ is $\Omega(n^2)$. \end{corollary} \begin{proof} The impossibility theorem of \cite{GonczarowskiHT22} directly constructs a set of $2^{\Omega(n^2)}$ preferences for applicants other than $d_*$ such that the function $\APDA(\cdot,P_{-d_*}) : \T_{d_*} \to \M$ is distinct for each $P_{-d_*}$ in this class. \end{proof}
+For our direct purposes, we observe the following corollary of the construction in \cite{GonczarowskiHT22}. \begin{corollary}[Follows from {\cite{GonczarowskiHT22}}] The outcome-effect complexity of $\APDA$ is $\Omega(n^2)$. \end{corollary} \begin{proof} The main impossibility theorem of \cite{GonczarowskiHT22} directly constructs a set of $2^{\Omega(n^2)}$ preferences for applicants other than $d_*$ such that the function $\APDA(\cdot,P_{-d_*}) : \T_{d_*} \to \M$ is distinct for each $P_{-d_*}$ in this class. \end{proof}